TW-DemosToDoor-Banner

 Overview

 Secluded in its own north-facing bay, out of sight of development on the rest of the island, Little Dix feels remote.
 Yet "town," as defined by Spanish Town is only a mile away and accessible by cabs available at the entrance.
 That feeling of having totally escaped aside, Little Dix's principal asset is a sinuous, half-mile ribbon of soft sand protected by an offshore coral reef and bordered by very shallow,turquoise waters.
-The rooms, most slightly set back in vividly colored tropical gardens, occupy a necklace of low buildings that follow the curve of the beach, so that most accommodations are just steps from the sand.
-Two open-air restaurants—The Pavilion and The Sugarmill—stand to the west of the mid point, adjacent to a two-tiered swimming pool.
 Behind it all rise low hills covered with dryland foliage of trees and shrubs and now dotted with villas.
 Hiking trails lead up to low hills at either end.

-Tennis players, meanwhile, can look forward to seven courts, a fully stocked pro shop, player matching services, and some sort of clinic or round robin on weekdays in season.
-Those round robins often draw local residents, who can provide first-hand advice about where to eat and what to do on the island (a snorkeling trip through the boulders and grottoes of the Baths of Virgin Gorda is not to be missed).
+Tennis players, meanwhile, can look forward to half a dozen tennis courts and two pickleball courts, a fully stocked pro shop, player matching services, and some sort of clinic or round robin on weekdays in season.
+Those round robins often draw local residents, who can provide first-hand advice about where to eat and what to do on the island (a snorkeling trip through Boulders and grottoes of the Baths of Virgin Gorda is not to be missed).

 Tennis Features